 - Inability to bear weight

-- Pain associated with other joints
+- Pain in other joints

 What Causes Ankle Pain?